Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Type: Melee
  - Tags: Preparation

 Effects: While you maintain this technique, your weapons gain the properties of your elemental affinity.
 When used against ninjutsu-based defenses, the weapon is considered to be of the relevant element to determine how effective the defense is against it.
 Additionally, it gains an additional effect based on the element chosen (listed below).
 This technique does receive your bonus to Chakra Exhaustion rolls from the Elemental Affinity ability.
 If you're using Dual Weapons, Chakra Flow applies to both of them; otherwise, only one weapon benefits from Chakra Flow at a time.
+You may only maintain one element of Chakra Flow at a time, even if you’re holding two weapons.
 Any weapon you pick up or draw automatically benefits from your Chakra Flow.
 If holding two non-Dual weapons, you may change which one receives Chakra Flow's effects as a Speed 0 action.
 Weapons created through jutsu can only be affected by chakra flow of their creation element.

  - **Earth**: Your weapon gains Stun 2, or +2 to its existing Stun.
 Every time somebody already stunned is struck by your weapon, their Stun is increased by 1.
 Anyone who parries your weapon successfully suffers the Stun 2 (or +1).
  - **Fire**: You add 25% of your ninjutsu damage bonus to your regular damage bonus when using your weapon.
 To determine damage you multiply your attack's damage by its base speed, rather than modified speed.